 IX.
 EMERGENCY MANAGEMENT Formerly Condition XXXII.
 Department of Community Affairs

-The Licensee shall develop a comprehensive hurricane preparation and recovery plan for the Stanton Unit A generating unit as a component of the Stanton Energy Center.
-The plan shall be submitted to the Department of Community Affairs and the Orange County Office of Emergency Management no later than commencement of construction of Unit A. The Licensee shall formally update the plan every 5 years or whenever an additional electrical generating unit is brought into commercial service at Stanton Energy Center and shall submit these updated versions of the plan to the Department of Community Affairs and the Orange County Office of Emergency Management.
+The Licensee shall review and, if necessary, update the comprehensive hurricane preparation and recovery plan every 5 years or whenever an additional electrical generating unit is brought into commercial service at the CHSEC, and shall submit these updated plans to the Orange County Office of Emergency Management.

-If the Department of Community Affairs deems the plan or any of its periodic updates not to be in compliance with the requirements of this condition, it may petition for enforcement of this condition pursuant to the Florida Electrical Power Plant Siting Act.
+If the Orange County Office of Emergency Management deems the plan or any of its periodic updates not to be in compliance with the requirements of this condition, it may petition to the Department for enforcement of this condition pursuant to the Florida Electrical Power Plant Siting Act.

 History